 Compared to traditional sports, where it could take years to pass down information to players, League of Legends constantly changes with every patch.
 So instead of teaching players tried-and-tested ways of doing things, Peter Dun’s way of being responsible for his players boils down to “equipping them to think for themselves”.

 This means taking a different approach toward each pro player.
-For example, coaching a rookie like Evil Geniuses bot laner Kyle “Danny” Sakamaki is very different from coaching a veteran top laner like Jeong “Impact” Eon-young.
+For example, during his time on Evil Geniuses when he coached rookie bot laner Kyle “Danny” Sakamaki, it was very different from coaching a veteran top laner like Jeong “Impact” Eon-young.

 During these one-on-one sessions, Peter Dun places an emphasis on discussion and dialog.
 He brings various VODs of other League of Legends pro players and presents them to the player.
 For instance, he’ll watch eight pro players in a LeBlanc versus Syndra matchup, study them in-depth, then bring four of these to his mid laner to talk about which is best and how he would like to approach it.